Setting up a limited company in the UK is one of the best ways to run your online business while working towards EU second citizenship.

 What does a limited company director do?

-When you set up a limited company, you will take on the role of company director.
+When setting up a limited company, you will take on the role of company director.
 This role comes with certain responsibilities that you should be aware of.

 The company director handles day-to-day business activities and finances, ensuring all statutory filing obligations are met and that the company is run according to the Companies Act 2006, the articles of association, and the shareholders’ agreement (if one exists).